Mosaic of Morocco

 Day 3: OCT 31: Activities from Chefchaouen (BL)

 Rif Mountain Panoramas Walk – 9 km, rated 3B

 Today’s after-breakfast activity is a short but challenging bonus hike up to the Spanish Mosque for panoramic morning views of the city.
 Later, we ascend by coach into the Rif Mountains to the starting point of the main walk of the day.
-Our first stop along the route is in the humble village of Kalaa where we visit the El Khyati family for lunch.
-Following lunch, the walk continues with sweeping vistas over the northernmost of Morocco’s three main mountain ranges.
+Our first stop along the route is in the humble village of Kalaa.
+Following a picnic lunch, the walk continues with sweeping vistas over the northernmost of Morocco’s three main mountain ranges.
 Our coach meets us at the end of this linear trail and returns us along a scenic drive to Chefchaouen, where late afternoon and rest of the evening are free to explore on your own.